Skip to content

 DecisionCommon choiceNotes

-Eval / dataset platformLangfuse and BraintrustConfirmed at Traba and Basis — store human-annotated datasets, run scored evals, version prompts.
+Eval / observability platformLangfuse and BraintrustConfirmed at Traba and Basis.
+One tool spans the loop: trace every run, curate traces into versioned human-annotated datasets, run scored (LLM-as-judge) evals in CI, and version prompts against their scores.
 The de-facto pair for applied-AI eval.

 The graderLLM-as-judge over a golden setThe consensus mechanism.
 The judge is itself non-deterministic, so it needs tuning and human-agreement checks when the judgement is subjective.